 - How can I best support you to achieve those goals?

-10. Employee-led teaching programs
+10. Create a system for employee-led teaching programs

 These employee engagement initiatives are the ultimate in active listening.
-Through taking considered action that responds to employee feedback, your organization can show they have both (figurative) ears open.
+By taking considered action that responds to employee feedback, your organization can show they have both (figurative) ears open.
 This is the key to creating a great place to work.

 Choose the initiative that’s right for your company